-^{}Visiting Faculty, LD Pankey Institute.
+Senior Faculty, LD Pankey Institute, Key Biscayne, Florida.

-^{}Reprint requests: Dr James Foundriest, 560 Oakwood Avenue, Suite 200, Lake Forest, Illinois 60045. e-mail: jimfoundriest@cs.com
+Reprint requests: Dr James Fondriest, 560 Oakwood Avenue, Suite 200, Lake Forest, Illinois 60045. http://lakeforestdentalarts.com

-Every opaque object is receiving light, the three primary light colors in some ratio.
-Some objects reflect all of the light they receive, and others absorb it almost totally.
-1 Most "opaque" objects absorb partially and reflect the rest.
+Every opaque object receives light, the three primary light colors in some ratio.
+Some objects reflect all of the light they receive, and others absorb it almost totally.1 Most "opaque" objects absorb partially and reflect the rest.
 The dominant wavelength/s reflected back to the eye is the perceived color of the object.
-White paper reflects almost all visible light rays; black objects absorb most of the light so nothing is reflected back to the eyes.
-A perfectly black body is basically unchanged by shining light on it.
-A yellow object when illuminated by the three primary colors will actually absorb the blue-violet and reflect back the red and green, which, when mixed, will appear as yellow.
+Natural teeth have many optical characteristics that increase the complexity of what we see.
+Understanding these characteristics will improve our ability to describe them.